A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: A metaphysical approach

-There is an additional motivation behind this programme beyond addressing the mechanism of the Ansatz, which is to attempt to clarify philosophically Wigner's `unreasonable effectiveness' of mathematics \cite{Wigner} itself.
-It is the hope of this paper to identify this kind of `effectiveness' as a kind of fine-tuning problem, i.e. that it is simply a feature that naturally arises from the structure of the new formalism.
+There is an additional motivation behind this programme, beyond addressing the mechanism of the \textit{Ansatz}, which is to attempt to clarify philosophically Wigner's puzzle \cite{Wigner}.
+It is a key result of this paper to identify this kind of `effectiveness' as a kind of fine-tuning problem, i.e. that it is simply a feature that naturally arises statistically from the structure of the new formalism.